 Sight translation by Mary Luczki.

 The first thing you might have noticed throughout the our “Sign of the Times” blog posts is the use of a capital ‘D’ when talking about Deaf patients.
 A lowercase ‘d’ represents the pathological view of hearing loss, however, a capital ‘D’ represents the cultural identity of a Deaf patient.
-To be Deaf is to have an entire culture, language and community that reaches far beyond a medical diagnosis; to be Deaf is to have an unique identity.
+To be Deaf is to have an entire culture, language, and community that reaches far beyond a medical diagnosis; to be Deaf is to have a unique identity.
 While not all deaf people identify with the Deaf community, the vast majority of Deaf patients a medical provider will encounter, are proud of their language and being Deaf.

 American Sign Language (ASL) is the official language of the Deaf community.
 It is rich with idiosyncrasies, dialects, regional signs and characteristics that make ASL a complex and legitimate language.
 It’s important to note that ASL is not universal (for every country with its own spoken language, a signed language exists) and ASL is not a word for word system of English.
 There are some Deaf people that can speak for themselves or vocalize what they are signing, however, that is unique to each Deaf person.
-Further, a Deaf person who speaks for themselves, may still need an interpreter because their speech ability does not represent their hearing ability.
+Further, a Deaf person who speaks for themselves may still need an interpreter because their speaking ability does not represent their hearing ability.

 Since ASL is a distinctly different language than English, asking Deaf patients to write back and forth in English rather than use an interpreter is asking them to communicate in a second language; a second language that is not their native language.
 Finally, lip reading is not an effective or accurate way for a Deaf person to communicate and can lead to significantly more misunderstandings.

 ASL is a very expressive language.
-Grammar, emotions and tone are found in the facial expression, body language and manner in which signs are produced.
+Grammar, emotions, and tone are found in the facial expression, body language and manner in which signs are produced.
 Eye contact is also crucial for Deaf people as it demonstrates engagement and active listening, especially when communicating through an interpreter.